 “Revelation 1:20 depicts Jesus as holding the anointed elders in his right hand, thus, by extension, indicating that he controls all bodies of elders for the purpose of accomplishing Jehovah’s will.”

 Consider the implication of the words that Jehovah’s Witnesses choose to use in their own literature; they claim that they are so special, they have such a close connection with god and such a close channel of communication that Jesus actually “controls” the elders.
 So, Jesus is controlling them when they rape little children?
+When they mercilessly grill child rape victims, or tell them to “respect” their own rapist?
+(See this post.)
 I’m sure Jesus wouldn’t appreciate that thought.

 Jehovah’s Witnesses will often say that this isn’t the case, that Jesus controls them and the holy spirit directs the elders when they’re doing the right thing, but not when they’re doing anything wrong.
 This was hinted at by governing body member Geoffrey Jackson during the Australian Royal Commission when he said: